 CEM 222.
-ORGANIC CHEMISTRY II5 credit hours
+Organic Chemistry II5 credit hours

-Prerequisite: CEM 122, 211 Corequisite: CEM 222L 9 hours per week (3-6)
+Prerequisite: CEM 122, 211

+Corequisite: CEM 122L

 This second part of a two-semester sequence in organic chemistry provides students with an opportunity to practice the preparation and handling of organic compounds in the laboratory in addition to extending their knowledge of the principles of organic chemistry learned in CEM 211.
 This course is normally offered only in the winter semester.